esp-rs/book/src/installation/index.md

 > If our `LLVM` changes are accepted in `LLVM` mainline, we will proceed with trying
 > to upstream the Rust compiler changes.

+Another consequence of `LLVM` not supporting our `Xtensa` targets is that we need to provide our own linker.
+I.e. we'll need to install [GCC toolchain] to use it as our linker.

 The forked compiler can coexist with the standard Rust compiler, so it is possible to have both installed on your system.
 The forked compiler is invoked when using the `esp` [channel] instead of the defaults, `stable` or `nightly`.

+Since the installation in this scenarion is sligthly complex, we have created `espup`.

 [esp-rs/rust]: https://github.com/esp-rs/rust
 [espressif/llvm-project]: https://github.com/espressif/llvm-project